asatarin/testing-distributed-systems/README.md

 * [What Bugs Live in the Cloud?
 A Study of 3000+ Issues in Cloud Systems](http://ucare.cs.uchicago.edu/pdf/socc14-cbs.pdf) — study of actual bugs in different popular distributed systems (Hadoop MapReduce, HDFS, HBase, Cassandra, ZooKeeper and Flume)
 * [TaxDC: A Taxonomy of Non-Deterministic Concurrency Bugs in Datacenter Distributed Systems](http://ucare.cs.uchicago.edu/pdf/asplos16-TaxDC.pdf) — comprehensive taxonomy of bugs in distributed systems (Cassandra, Hadoop MapReduce, HBase, ZooKeeper)
-* [An Empirical Study on Crash Recovery Bugs in Large-Scale Distributed Systems](https://dl.acm.org/doi/10.1145/3236024.3236030) — based on bug database from "What Bugs Live in the Cloud?" paper reseachers focus specifically on crash recovery bugs in Hadoop MapReduce, HBase, Cassandra, ZooKeeper.
+* [An Empirical Study on Crash Recovery Bugs in Large-Scale Distributed Systems](https://dl.acm.org/doi/10.1145/3236024.3236030) — based on bug database from "What Bugs Live in the Cloud?" paper researchers focus specifically on crash recovery bugs in Hadoop MapReduce, HBase, Cassandra, ZooKeeper.
 There is review of this paper by [Murat Demirbas](https://twitter.com/muratdemirbas) in [his blog](http://muratbuffalo.blogspot.com/2019/01/paper-review-empirical-study-on-crash.html).
 * [An empirical study on the correctness of formally verified distributed systems](https://blog.acolyer.org/2017/05/29/an-empirical-study-on-the-correctness-of-formally-verified-distributed-systems/) — study of bugs in formally verified distributed systems.
 Analysis includes Microsoft's [IronFleet distributed key-value store](https://www.microsoft.com/en-us/research/publication/ironfleet-proving-practical-distributed-systems-correct/) built from formal model.
 * [What bugs cause cloud production incidents?](https://blog.acolyer.org/2019/06/21/what-bugs-cause-cloud-production-incidents/) — research focused on bugs (and their resolution strategies) that actually cause production incidents in large-scale distributed services at [Microsoft](#microsoft) Azure.